andreamaurino/pucktrick-ui-docs/docs/introduction.md

 # Introduction

-Introducing **MantisTable UI**, the ultimate **web interface** for managing **Semantic Table Interpretation (STI)** approaches.
-Designing a user-friendly, robust UI from scratch can be an arduous endeavor, demanding a unique blend of technical prowess, design acumen, and meticulous attention to detail.
-MantisTable UI was developed to alleviate this burden, providing an intuitive, ready-to-use 🙀 platform tailored for STI.
+Introducing **Pucktrick**, The definitive library for **introducing a controlled amount of specific errors into datasets**. n various research activities, it is necessary to contaminate a dataset in order to study its effects.
+However, this task is highly complex and prone to producing datasets with characteristics that diverge from the intended ones, potentially hindering the accurate execution of experiments.
+Pucktrick was developed to alleviate this burden,defining specific methods for different types of data and errors, allowing users to contaminate a dataset by introducing a known percentage of a specific type of error.

-MantisTable UI stands out with its **powerful and flexible plugin system**, enabling users to easily extend and customise its functionality.
-Whether you are a developer looking to integrate new features or a researcher aiming to adapt the tool to specific use cases, MantisTable UI offers a seamless experience 🦄, allowing for effortless expansion and personalisation.
+Pucktrick offers **a wide range of methods** for contaminating a dataset, and new features will be added based on user requests.

-With MantisTable UI, you can focus on what truly matters—advancing your work in Semantic table Interpretation while enjoying the benefits of a sophisticated, user-centric interface designed to enhance productivity and streamline your workflow 💅.
-Say goodbye to the complexities of UI development and embrace the efficiency and versatility of MantisTable UI.
+With Pucktrick, you can focus on what truly matters—advancing your work in data-related field, while enjoying the benefits of a sophisticated library designed to enhance productivity and streamline your workflow 💅.
+Say goodbye to the complexities of dataset contamination  and embrace the efficiency and versatility of Pucktrick.

-This manual is designed to comprehensively walk through every aspect of setting up and using MantisTable UI, including every interface function and feature.
+This manual is designed to comprehensively walk through every aspect of setting up and using Pucktrick, including functions and features.

-This user manual starts with instructions for [installing or upgrading MantisTable UI on Windows, Mac, and Linux computers](getting-started/installation.md).
-It then walks you through the interface and how to run MantisTable UI from a command line, with or without setting custom [preferences and modifications](getting-started/configuration.md).
+This user manual starts with instructions for [installing or upgrading Pucktrick](getting-started/installation.md).
+It then walks you through the library (getting-started/configuration.md).